Knetic/wisk/README.md

 The only case in which `wisk` will not work is for project with specific proprietary mechanisms for creating projects; such as anything .NET-related.
 If you want `wisk` to work with something like that, you're better off upgrading to a modern technology, or asking your vendor to support modern development workflows.

-###How do I used it?
+###How do I use it?

 `wisk` takes the path of a skeleton project, and the desired output path, and copies the files from the skeleton to the output, like so.

-    wisk./skeleton ./cool_project
+    wisk ./skeleton ./cool_project

 If no parameters are given or used, this is equivalent to a `cp` operation.
 However, `wisk`'s strength is that it can substitute placeholders with parameters.
 For instance;

-    wisk-p "project.name=fooject" ./skeleton ./cool_project
+    wisk -p "project.name=fooject" ./skeleton ./cool_project

 Any placeholders named "project.name" will be replaced by "fooject" in the contents of any file, any file name, or any folder name.
 So, for instance, in a skeleton file whose contents look like: